-The Trust Land Office is a unit within the Department of Natural Resources that is contracted exclusively by The Trust to manage its approximately one million acres of land and other non-cash assets to generate income, which is then used to improve the lives and circumstance of Trust beneficiaries.
+The Trust Land Office is a unit within the Department of Natural Resources that is contracted exclusively by the Trust to manage its approximately one million acres of land and other non-cash assets to generate income.

-For more information about Trust land and the Trust Land Office, visit their website.
+For more information about Trust Land Office, visit their website.